RESEARCH STARTER

 Economy

 Scientific research is also a major player in the economy.
-Santa Fe is only 45 miles from the Los Alamos National Laboratory (LANL), and more than a third of its employees live in Santa Fe.
+Santa Fe is only 45 miles from the Los Alamos National Laboratory (LANL), and many of its employees live in Santa Fe.
 One of the country's largest research labs, LANL is operated by the University of California for the US Department of Energy.
 Originally noted for its work on the atomic bomb, LANL now focuses on projects related not only to defense but also to energy and environmental concerns.
 Spinoff corporations have also created jobs in Santa Fe.

 Landmarks